Leen2025/holbertonschool-printf/README.md

 ```

 ## Man Page
-A manual page for _printf is available in man_3_printf.
+-A manual page for _printf is available in man_3_printf.
 To view it locally:

 ```
 man ./man_3_printf